 On August 15, Green Mountain College will ban the sale of bottled water on its Poultney campus.
 Like many campus sustainability initiatives, the ban comes largely as a result of a student-led project.
 Andrea (Dre) Roebuck ’14 consulted with the College’s sustainability coordinator Aaron Witham about the initiative-Dre’s concerns were economic (bottled water is more expensive than tap water) and environmental (only about 14% of plastic bottles make it into the recycling bin, and producing plastic bottles takes about 1.5 million barrels of oil per year, according to the Earth Policy Institute).
-Dre and other students were also concerned about the commodification of water, which is becoming an ever more precious resource.
-She met with campus stakeholders such as Chartwells, the College’s food service provider, other outside vendors, and the College administration.
-She planned an event in the College’s Withey Student Center last November to raise awareness about the negative impacts of bottled water.
-The event included a taste test featuring bottled water and tap water.
-Finally, she garnered 163 signatures from students, staff, and faculty in support of the ban.
-Over 25% of the residential student body signed the document.
 Read about it in the Rutland Herald and TruthAtlas.com.
 For more information, view the College's press release here.

 Green Mountain College has begun extensive renovations to The Lodge Facility on Killington Road, a vital learning-living laboratory for students in College’s Killington School of Resort Management.
-Nearly $400,000 of construction has thus far been included in the renovation.
+Nearly $400,000 of construction will be completed this summer.
 This project reflects Green Mountain’s strategic plan by enhancing the building’s functionality and sustainability as well as its aesthetic appeal.
 The Moore Construction Company of Rutland has for the most part done the actual construction, while students at the Killington School of Resort Management have designed and managed the project.
-Estimation for finished renovations precede fall of 2014.
+The project was covered in the Mountain Times and the Rutland Herald.

-Green Mountain College has launched a new online undergraduate degree completion program called “Advanced Start” that conveniently provides flexible, affordable ways in which students may earn a bachelor of science in business.
+Green Mountain College launched a new online undergraduate degree completion program called “Advanced Start” that conveniently provides flexible, affordable ways in which students may earn a bachelor of science in business.
 Designed to help busy adults who have completed some undergraduate coursework, the 100% online program allows students to take courses by accordance to their personal or professional responsibilities.
 Students may earn credits based on past work and training, military or community service, and online or individual study.
-Fall 2014 has an admission deadline of August 4th.
-“We have a lot of expertise developing rich online content for students,“ says Dr. William Prado, professor of management and business program director at GMC.
-“The program will be grounded in the same high level of support our residential students receive, including small classes, close mentoring by knowledgeable and committed faculty members, and integrated career planning."
 Read more at vtdigger.org.

 Averting the effects of global warming requires imagination, resources, and continued research on how human activity affects our environment.
 But the affects of climate change, and related economic and social dislocations, are already with us.
-How do we build strong communities in the face of these challenges, in the here and now?
+How do we build strong communities in the face of these challenges?
 Green Mountain College announced that it will offer the nation’s first online Master of Science degree in Resilient and Sustainable Communities (MRSC).
-This two-year program, accredited by the New England Association of Schools and Colleges (NEASC), will begin in February 2015 with a residency featuring climate-change activist Bill McKibben, author of The End of Nature.
+This two-year program, accredited by the New England Association of Schools and Colleges (NEASC), begins in February 2015 with a residency featuring climate-change activist Bill McKibben, author of The End of Nature.
 “If we have one need on this planet, it's for resilient and sustainable communities,” said McKibben, “so it's good someone is thinking hard about how the heck to build them!”
 The College’s announcement was covered by boston.com, CNBC, and Bloomberg Business News.

 GMC student Evangeline Earl volunteers with her family’s foundation This Star Won’t Go Out, which provides financial support to families who have a child with cancer.
 Evangeline writes about the loss of her sister Esther, who died of thyroid cancer four years ago at the age of 16.
 Esther’s experience shadows that of the main character Hazel Grace Lancaster (played by Shailene Woodley) in the recently released movie “The Fault in our Stars,” based on the best-selling novel by John Green.
 In fact, Evangeline tells us, Esther was one of Green’s inspirations when writing the book.
 “Author John Green drew on a bunch of experiences, including his time as a children’s hospital chaplain, when creating the character . . .
 But he dedicated his book to Esther.
 And he has said that her empathy, charm and snark helped inspire his work.
 ‘I could never have written The Fault in Our Stars without knowing Esther,' Green wrote.
 'Every word on that book depends on her.'"
 Read Evangeline’s moving account of her sister’s spirit and courage in the face of a terminal illness, which appeared recently in the Washington Post.